luisignaciocc/python-books-scraper/README.md

 ### Without Docker

-Configure the respective database connection (MySQL) and enviroment on the config.yml file.
+You'll need to create and activate a new python3.6 virtual enviroment and configure the respective MySQL database connection on the config.yml file.

 ```bash
 pip install -r requirements.txt